 There are many pressing health problems today, including cancer, neurodegenerative disease, and infectious disease.
 Arkin’s research team collaborates with other researchers to find small molecules that interfere with these diseases.
 Small molecules are chemical compounds that have the sizes and properties of drugs.
 The use of such compounds to understand biology is called chemical biology.
 The Arkin Lab also works to understand the proteins that underlie diseases.
 By altering protein structures, they can better understand protein function and can engineer new functions that mimic or modify the disease.

 After the team finds molecules that modulate their target, they study these molecules to measure how the compounds bind to proteins, alter protein function, and affect biological activities inside cells.
 Arkin Lab scientists then closely collaborate with computational and medicinal chemists who design new molecules with improved function.

-Research projects are centered around two key issues in small-molecule discovery.
+Research projects are centered around two key issues in small-molecule discovery:

 Drug discovery is a complex science involving biology, chemistry, pharmacology, and engineering.
 At UCSF, the merger of novel biology, innovative chemical biology, and a focus on biomedical research, puts the Arkin Lab and UCSF in an excellent position to impact human health.
 The highly collaborative culture of UCSF and its institutes fosters interdisciplinary research in chemical biology and drug discovery.
 The Arkin Lab is part of the Small Molecule Discovery Center (SMDC).
 (See Facility.)
-The SMDC is a resource run by the UCSF School of Pharmacy and located on the Mission Bay campus in the Department of Pharmaceutical Chemistry.
+The SMDC is a resource in the Department of Pharmaceutical Chemistry of the UCSF School of Pharmacy and located on the Mission Bay campus.
 Mission Bay is a thriving research ecosystem.
-It is home to several institutes for biomedical research, including the Cardiovascular Research Institute, the Institute for Neurodegenerative Disease (IND), the Helen Diller Family Comprehensive Cancer Center, and the Gladstone Institutes, as well as several small and large biotechnology companies.
+It is home to several institutes for biomedical research, including the Cardiovascular Research Institute (CVRI), the Institute for Neurodegenerative Disease (IND), the Helen Diller Family Comprehensive Cancer Center, and the Gladstone Institutes, as well as several small and large biotechnology companies.